gulshankumarpatlekonverge/GIT-Course/README.md

 # git branch

-git branch : to know the current branch on which working on.
+git branch : to know the current branch on which working on or list of all branches.

-git checkout -b [new_branch_name] : to create new branch using the existing branch or main branch
+git checkout -b [new_branch_name] : to create new branch using the existing branch or main branch.

+git checkout [branch_name]: to checkout between the branches present.

+# Welcome to GitHub Course Repository

+thank you and visit again for more information.